cherryaugusta/GloBox_A-B_Testing_Analysis/README.md

 Utilising SQL queries, I harnessed pertinent information, encompassing user interactions, conversion rates, and the average spending for both the Control and Treatment Groups.

-Step 2 – A/B Testing Statistics using Python:
+Step 2 – A/B Testing Statistics using Python and Microsoft Excel Spreadsheets (Extra):
 With the data successfully collected, a series of hypothesis tests were conducted to compare conversion rates and average spending between the two groups.
 The Null hypothesis (H0) posited no disparity in conversion rates and average spending, while the alternative hypothesis (H1) proposed the existence of significant differences.
 Employing both t-tests and z-tests at a 5% significance level, Python, was employed to ascertain the statistical significance of the results.
+As an extra, Microsoft Excel was employed to showcase alternative techniques of statistical analysis using this tool.

 ## RESULTS: ANALYSIS OF THE BANNER EXPERIMENT